LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

    :alt: Postman HTTP method selector

    Postman HTTP method selector

+Next to the request method type, enter the request URL where the API request should be sent: ``http://localhost:5000/api/events``.

 Underneath the URL bar are tabs for other aspects of the request.
 Select the ``Headers`` tab to configure our header.
 The ``Accept`` header lets the API know that we accept responses that are formatted as JSON.